Rate Options for EV Owners Charging at Home

 - Please specify if you have solar panels installed at your home or are in the process of installing solar panels.

-- A copy of your electric vehicle registration document with an address that matches the service address of your Con Edison account.
+- A copy of your electric vehicle registration with an address that matches the service address of your Con Edison account.
 If your registration doesn't match the service address, please provide a copy of your registration along with other documentation verifying that the electric vehicle will be charged at your home.

 2) Second Meter for Electric Vehicles Only